robahall/robahall.github.io/_posts/2018-2-19-Build-model-and-check.md

 ![Check out residuals](/images/Build-model-and-check/cvdPivotResidualsMelted.png){:class="img-responsive"}

-# Testing assumptions with Residuals
+# Testing assumptions with residuals

 From here we need to check the assumptions we originally made.
 We do that by: